C1fer/Mesa-LLVM/README.md

 Script for installing Mesa-git and LLVM-git on Ubuntu and Debian based distros.

 # ATTENTION
-DON'T use mesa PPAs (oibaf, kisak, padoka, etc.) nor update from update manager if you want to use this installer.
+DON'T use mesa PPAs (oibaf, kisak, padoka, etc.) nor update from the update manager if you want to use this installer.
 This will roll you back to llvm-stable